wp-plugins/add-to-any-subscribe/README.txt

 = .9.2.2 =
 * Fixed bug in Internet Explorer 6 that caused custom buttons to have a height and width of 0
-* Removed the XHTML depreciated `name` attribute from the button's anchor
+* Removed the XHTML deprecated `name` attribute from the button's anchor

 = .9.2.1 =
 * Fixed 1 line to support those without short_open_tag